Connect with us

 Blockchain In The Real Estate Industry Guide

-Is it too soon to mention blockchain and real estate in the same sentence?
-No. Digital transformation in the real estate industry is already big business, and soon a lot of the processes currently executed by people will also be digital using blockchain technology.
+Digital transformation in the real estate industry is already big business, and soon, more processes currently being executed by people will also be digital using blockchain technology.

 How did the real estate industry get to where it is today with blockchain?

-To answer this question, we need to look at the potential in the property industry.
+To answer this question, we need to examine the potential in the property industry.
 Buying and selling houses is big business.
-Statista says in the USA, real estate activities will generate $371 billion in 2022, projected to grow to $412 billion by 2025.
-That revenue is shared by the many workers and career professionals buying and selling homes.
+Statista says that in the USA, real estate activities will generate $371 billion in 2022 and are projected to grow to $412 billion by 2025.
+That revenue is shared by the many workers and career professionals who buy and sell homes.

 • Real Estate Agent